P3K-TEAM/prezentacny-web-timu/README.md

 Currently we do not have an automated way of deploying the web on the real server, therefore everything needs to be done by hand.
 More on that in [Deploying docs](docs/DEPLOY.md).

+## Keeping documents updated

+As our webpage is not connected to any database, the data provided are static and need to be updated manually.
+Moreover, our workflow consists of writing the documentation in LaTeX and we use another repository to compile the files.
+All the information is provided in the [Uploading documents doc](docs/UPLOADING_DOCUMENTS.md).\overline{}